srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_COTS/source/index.rst

 FDD Bands
 =========

 Currently, srsRAN only supports the use of FDD bands for 5G SA.
 This is due srsRAN only supporting 15 kHz SCS.
-As a result, the following bands and ARFCN combinations are supported:
+In addition, there is a static relationship between some configuration values affecting the CoreSet positioning.
+Therefore not all possible ARFCNs in a given band can be used.
+Below is a list of some example ARFCNs for three popular FDD bands that match the configuration:

 +-------+----------------------------------------+